up42/docs/source/FAQ/general.rst

 Two blocks (e.g. Landsat 8 and Airbus ship detection) can be run together as their capabilities match, but the ship detection then fails.
 Why is that so?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-Matching capabilities in a workflow is a necessary requirement to runit and automatically checked by the workflow editor.
+Matching capabilities in a workflow is a necessary requirement to run it and automatically checked by the workflow editor.
 This avoids mismatches such as an algorithm expecting a Sentinel-1 GRD image file is started with a RGB image from a multispectral sensor.
 Currently the capabilities